 In recent years, the genome sequence has been used as a starting block for developing novel vaccines, including Bexsero®, which had a single bacterial genome as the starting point for its development.

 However, whenever a promising vaccine component is identified, it is essential to determine how widely it is present in all disease-causing bacteria.
 This is especially tricky with the meningococcus, which is a master of disguise and can change its surface structures to avoid our immune system and potential vaccines.
 This is known as ‘vaccine escape’ and requires extensive investigation.
-But our library will save thousands of research hours by helping scientists to plot the changes in bacteria since 2010 – which in turn makes it easier to find solutions.
+But the library will save thousands of research hours by helping scientists to plot the changes in bacteria since 2010 – which in turn makes it easier to find solutions.